nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     3. Test case: `list extra-parameters`<br>
        Expected: All existing patients are listed.

-### Finding a patient <a name="find-patient-manual-testing"/>
+### Finding patients <a name="find-patient-manual-testing"/>

+1. Find patients
-Prerequisites: The tests for finding patients uses the sample data from `SampleDataUtil#getSamplePatients`.
-This is the sample data loaded at initial launch of the application, or in the absence of the `data/plannermd.json` file.
+   1. Prerequisites: The tests for finding patients uses the sample data from `SampleDataUtil#getSamplePatients`.
+This is the sample data loaded at initial launch of the application, or in the absence of the `data/plannermd.json` file.<br>

-1. Finding patients while all patients are being shown

-    1. Prerequisites:
-        1. Ensure the active tab is the "Patients" tab, else use the `toggle` command to toggle to the "Patients" tab.
+      `toggle` to the `Patients` tab.
-        1. List all patients using the `list` command.
-Multiple patients in the list.

-    1. Test case: `find Aaron`<br>
+   2. Test case: `find Aaron`<br>
       Expected: Patient list shows only one patient "Aaron Yeoh".
 Status message shown says "1 patients listed!".

-    1. Test case: `find aaron`<br>
+   3. Test case: `find aaron`<br>
       Expected: `find` command is case-insensitive.
 Patient list shows only one patient "Aaron Yeoh".
 Status message shown says "1 patients listed!".

-    1. Test case: `find aaron Bobby`<br>
+   4. Test case: `find aaron Bobby`<br>
       Expected: `find` command is able to search multiple patients using multiple keywords.
 Patient list shows two patients "Aaron Yeoh" and "Bobby Yu".
 Status message shown says "2 patients listed!".

-    1. Test case: `find aar`<br>
+   5. Test case: `find aar`<br>
       Expected: Patient list shows "No patients found".
 Status message shown says "0 patients listed!".

-    1. Test case: `find Alex`<br>
+   6. Test case: `find Alex`<br>
       Expected: Patient list shows "No patients found".
 Status message shown says "0 patients listed!".

-2. Finding patients while some patients are being shown

-    2. Prerequisites:
-        2. Ensure the active tab is the "Patients" tab, else use the `toggle` command to toggle to the "Patients" tab.
-        2. List all patients using the `list` command.
-Multiple patients in the list.
-        2. List some patients using `find xyz` (xyz is the name of an existing patient).

-    2. Test cases are similar to those above.

 ### Deleting a patient  <a name="delete-patient-manual-testing"/>

 1. Deleting a patient while all patients are being shown
     1. Prerequisites: `toggle` to the `Patients` tab.
+There must be existing patients.
 List all patients using the `list` command.
-There must be multiple patients.

     2. Test case: `delete 1`<br>
        Expected: First patient is deleted from the patients list.
 Details of the deleted patient are shown in the status message.